A short story collection

 Combining science fiction elements with horror, the supernatural, and a touch of mystery, The Fire Eaters is ultimately a story about mothers, women, and the shifting definitions of both.

-An older version of the prologue has already been published by Used Gravitrons (Issue 18), a small excerpt is published with Literary Orphans, and the science behind the novel (i.e. ectogenesis) also inspired K.C.’s nonfiction article, “Brave New Worlds: Ectogenesis and the Future of Pregnancy,” with SQUAT Birth Journal (Issue 19).
+An older version of the prologue has already been published by Used Gravitrons (Issue 18), a small excerpt will be published this August with Hobart, and the science behind the novel (i.e. ectogenesis) also inspired K.C.’s nonfiction article, “Brave New Worlds: Ectogenesis and the Future of Pregnancy,” with SQUAT Birth Journal (Issue 19).

 The Science Behind the Novel